-Bedding and grooming equipment should be washed and the environment and any other possible contact areas checked to prevent transmission to other animals.
+Bedding and grooming equipment should be washed or heated above 60°C or frozen overnight.
+The environment and any other possible contact areas should be checked and cleaned to prevent possible transmission to other animals.

 4. Phlebotomes/Sand Flies

 In Europe, only sand flies of the genus Phlebotomus are of veterinary importance and these are well described in the Mediterranean region.
 Little is known about the complex biology of the phlebotomes but they are extremely important as vectors of protozoan parasites of the genus Leishmania.
 Leishmania infantum is transmitted by sand flies and leishmaniosis is a serious disease of dogs, which are the main reservoir hosts for this parasite in Europe.
 Leishmania infantum can also affect humans and is thus a public health hazard especially for children and immunodeficient adults (see ESCCAP Guideline 5: Control of Vector-borne Diseases in Dogs and Cats).